Quick answer

 8Cantina Do Spade

-Rialto Area Hot CicchettiQuick comparison
+Rialto Area, Hot CicchettiQuick comparison

 - Best for

-- Hot, fried cicchetti and polpette — the best non-crostini cicchetti near Rialto
+- Hot fried cicchetti near Rialto

 - Strengths